algorandfoundation/TEALScript/docusaurus/docs/getting_started.md

 ### Writing First Contract

-To write your first smart contract, import the {@link Contract} class and create a new class that extends {@link Contract}.
+To write your first smart contract, import the `Contract` class and create a new class that extends `Contract`.

 ```ts
 import { Contract } from '@algorandfoundation/tealscript';